kurapatimanisha7-creator/Rule-Based-College-Chatbot/Week-2/README.md

 ---

 ## Tasks Completed

+- Developed a Rule-Based College Chatbot.
-- Loaded the cleaned College FAQ dataset.
+- Preprocessed and analyzed the College FAQ dataset.
-- Checked the dataset size and categories.
-- Preprocessed user questions.
-- Converted questions to lowercase.
-- Implemented exact question matching.
+- Implemented exact and keyword-based question matching.
-- Implemented keyword-based category matching.
-- Added predefined responses for different categories.
-- Added a fallback response for unknown questions.
-- Developed an interactive Rule-Based College Chatbot.
-- Created a test dataset containing 100 questions.
+- Created and tested 100 chatbot questions.
-- Tested the chatbot using the test questions.
-- Calculated category classification accuracy.
-- Achieved approximately 69% category classification accuracy.
+- Achieved approximately 69% chatbot accuracy.
-- Saved the chatbot test results.
+- Created a Student Study Hours and Marks dataset.
+- Performed data preprocessing for Linear Regression.
+- Split data into training and testing sets.
+- Built and trained a Linear Regression model.
+- Generated predictions and evaluated model performance.
+- Calculated MAE, MSE, RMSE, and R² Score.
-- Created the `chatbot.py` Python file.
+- Created a Linear Regression visualization.
-- Organized the Week 2 project files.
+- Organized Week 2 files and documented the project.

 ---